olostep/n8n-nodes-olostep/README.md

 ### Create Map

+Get all URLs on a website.
 Extract all URLs from a website for content discovery and site structure analysis.

+**Use Cases:**
+- Build sitemaps and site structure diagrams
+- Discover all pages before batch scraping
+- Find broken or missing pages
+- SEO audits and analysis

 **Parameters:**
 - **Website URL** (required): Website URL to extract links from